rcardin/rcardin.github.io/_drafts/template-method-pattern-revised.markdown

 ### The Programmable Template Method
 Most of modern programming languages has functions as first-class citizens.
 A  variant of the Template Method pattern uses lambas as implemenatations of primitive methods.
 I like to call it _Programmable Template Method_.

 The trick is passing functions in in place of primitive methods during object instantiation.
-So, using our original `Application` trait we have the following.
+So, let's turn our original `Application` trait into a concrete class receiving some functions as input during the construction process.

 {% highlight scala %}
-TODO
+class Application(
+  // Functions used to 'program' the behaviour of the application
+  canOpen: String => Boolean,
+  create: String => Document,
+  read: Document => ()
+) {
+  // Template method
+  def openDocument(fileName: String): Try[Document] = {
+    Try {
+      if (canOpen(fileName)) {
+        val document = create(fileName)
+        aboutToOpen(document)
+        read(document)
+        document
+      }
+    }
+  }
+  def aboutToOpen(doc: Document) = { /* Some default implementation */ 34}
+}

+val app = new Application(
+    (filename: String) => /* Some implementation */,
+    (filename: String) => /* Some implemenation */,
+    (doc: Document) => /* Some implementation */
+  )
 {% endhighlight %}

+In this way, you have not to declare a new type for each behaviour you want to implement, just create a lamba expression.

 ### The Scala way
-Ok, we all know that the Scala language can do better than a simple object composition.
+So far, so good.
+We all know that the Scala language can do better than a simple object composition.
 Scala has some very powerful constructs that allow us to use some smarter versions of the Template Method paatern.

 #### Mixins
 The first construct we are going to use are Scala _mixins_.
 Mixins are traits which are used to compose a class.
 Basically, using mixins we can add some code to a class without using inheritance.
 It's a concept very similar to composition.